Lara Croft: Tomb Raider: Plot

 In Cambodia, Lara finds Powell, who has hired West, and his commandos already at the temple.
 West solves part of the temple's puzzle, and Powell prepares to insert the clock at the moment of alignment.
 Lara, realizing they made a mistake, finds the correct keyhole; with only seconds left, Lara persuades Powell to throw her the clock.
 She unlocks the first piece of the Triangle, and the statues of the temple come to life and attack the intruders.
 West, Powell, and his remaining men flee with the clock, leaving Lara to defeat an enormous six-armed guardian statue.
 She escapes with the first piece; recovering at a Buddhist monastery, she arranges a meeting with Powell.

 In Venice, Powell proposes a partnership to find the Triangle, and informs Lara that her father was a member of the Illuminati, and offers to use the Triangle's power to resurrect him; though reluctant, she agrees to join forces.
 Lara and Bryce travel with Powell, West, and the leader of the Illuminati to Siberia.
 Entering the tomb, they discover a giant orrery, which activates as the alignment nears completion.
 Lara retrieves the second half of the Triangle, and Powell kills the Illuminati's leader to restore the Triangle himself, but the halves will not fuse.
 Realizing Lara knows the solution, Powell kills West to persuade her to complete the Triangle to restore West's and her father's lives.
 Lara complies, but seizes the Triangle herself.

 In a "crossing" of time, Lara faces her father, who urges her to destroy the Triangle for good rather than save his life.
 Returning to the tomb, Lara manipulates time to save West and stab Powell, and destroys the Triangle.
 The tomb begins to collapse, and all flee but the wounded Powell, who reveals to Lara that he murdered her father.
-After a hand-to-hand fight, she kills Powell, retrieving her father's pocket watch and escaping the tomb.
+After a hand-to-hand fight, she kills Powell, retrieves her father's pocket watch, and escapes the tomb.